Maturity and Independence

 Housing

 STEM 9/10 students will live in Brown’s residence halls within walking distance of classrooms and dining halls.
-You will be assigned to live with another STEM 9/10 student, no more than 1 year apart in age.
+You will be assigned to live with another STEM 9/10 student, no more than one year apart in age.
+You will be asked to complete the Housing Agreement and Preference Form to indicate your preference for your housing location.
 Roommate requests will not be honored.
-Students are assigned a roommate so that they can build friendships with new people.
-Students who need to request housing accommodations based on a learning, psychological and/or physical disability should indicate they may require an accommodation when completing the Medical Authorization and Health History Form by June 2.
-Please email accessibility@brown.edu if you have any questions or concerns.
+You are assigned a roommate so that you can build friendships with new people.

 Meals